- Response Summary

 - Other suggestions: 8 responses

 1) Reduce/remove hpss charge for TRANSFERING files to and from mass storage.
 The charge for making transfers to and from mass storage does not make sense to me.
 It sounds too harsh, most of our hpss allocation is exhausted by the transfers rather than actual storage.
 We have huge files, huge amounts of data.
 We can not keep it in scratch.
-Sometimes we need to analyse another aspect of the data, and then need to retrieve it.
+Sometimes we need to analyze another aspect of the data, and then need to retrieve it.
 Unfortunately, we are charged every time we access it. ...

 ...
 (2) More resources dedicated to consulting: I think the consultants are great and I'm extremely appreciative of their time and thought; but difficult problems seem to take too long to resolve, or are resolved only incompletely-- and it's really only those difficult problems for which we seek NERSC's expert advice in the first place.
 Perhaps more consulting resources would improve follow-up, allow consultants to spend more time on user problems, etc. ...